nhsuk/nhsuk-frontend/packages/components/skip-link/README.md

 To discuss or contribute to this component, visit the [GitHub issue for this component](https://github.com/nhsuk/nhsuk-frontend/issues/178).

 ## Dependencies

-For this component be fully accessible, you need to make sure you include the required JavaScript.
-This fixes a VoiceOver issue with the skip link not focussing down to the content, include the skip link JavaScript file.

-Include the compiled JavaScript for all components `nhsuk.min.js` in your project.
+For this component to work, you need to make sure you include the required JavaScript.
+You can either include the compiled JavaScript for all components `nhsuk.min.js` or the individual component JavaScript `skip-link.js`.

 ## Quick start examples